N.C. State moves to 10-0 by beating Boston College 76-57

 Taylor Soule and Cameron Swartz each scored 14 points for Boston College (4-4, 0-4), which hadn’t played since Dec.
 20 and lost its fourth game in a row.
 Ally VanTimmeren, who signed with the Eagles in November and became an early-entry enrollee, scored 10 points in her collegiate debut before fouling out with 4:30 to play.

 Boston College’s Makayla Dickens, a guard who posted 20 points in the Dec.
 13 meeting, was held to four points on 2-for-12 shooting.
+She had six 3-pointers in the first matchup, but was 0-for-5 from deep in the rematch.

+“We defended better,” N.C.
+State coach Wes Moore said.
+“We scored about the same amount of points.
+We just held them to a lot less.”

 N.C.
 State led 38-29 at halftime and then tallied the first six points of the third quarter.